texasflood/texasflood.github.io.b/_posts/2015-03-11-vim-improvements.md

 - The repeat operation applied to `J` in normal mode applies one less repeat than I expect

+- Have a way of storing previous commands, so `.` can be modified so older commands can be called

 - When opening giant files, the numbering pane on the left is set to the maximum size of the largest line no. This could be made be more efficient.

 - Create a plugin that adds shortcuts for mathematical manipulations more easily.
 E.g. `Ctrl-A` adds to the next number (unless a minus sign precedes it).
 More shortcuts could be added to subtract and add regardless of a preceding minus sign.
 Also, float support would be good, but complex.